FelixSchwarz/epel8-networkd/README.md

 This work is based on Red Hat's systemd spec file and I tried to keep the changes as small as possible.

+#### Update 06/2020:  REPO IS DEPRECATED
+EPEL8 contains `systemd-networkd` as a separate package so I don't use these RPMs anymore.

 **Beta status**: I'm using this package for several VMs which have pretty simple networking configurations.
 Please run your own tests before using this in production.

 #### COPR for EPEL 8